-What Does it Take to Be a Video Game Designer?
+What is a Video Game Designer?

-Video Game Designer Definition Design core features of video games.
+Position Description Design core features of video games.
 Specify innovative game and role-play mechanics, story lines, and character biographies.
 Create and maintain design documentation.
 Guide and collaborate with production staff to produce games as designed.

 - Devise missions, challenges, or puzzles to be encountered in game play.